 The Fabric of Us

-The sound design is composed from conversations with people across the North East, their voices evolving into beats, melodies and textures – local in origin but internationally resonant.
-The Fabric of Us reminds us that some things cannot be done alone – like lifting a parachute or building a community – leaving audiences uplifted through the quiet power of moving together.
+The Fabric of Us reminds us that some things simply can’t be done alone – like lifting a parachute, or building a community.
+It leaves audiences feeling uplifted and connected through the quiet power of moving together.

 Co-creators + Performers: Lizzie Klotz, Luca Rutherford